Ramon Wyss: Academic career

 Wyss's theoretical contributions in nuclear physics include simplified microscopic-macroscopic approaches and rotational models, notably in studies of backbending and high-spin band structures.
-And particle decay properties.

 His research has centered on nuclear structure, including rotational motion, backbending phenomena, particle decay and the development of nuclear models linking experimental and theoretical approaches.

 He co-authored research on neutron-proton pairing in nuclei and other mass systematics, reinforcing the effectiveness of accessible models in describing complex nuclear behaviors.

 In Sweden, he engaged in the debate for nuclear power as an energy source reducing CO2 emission.

-He has authored over 400 peer-reviewed articles and holds an h-index above 65.W.